serverlessworkflow/specification/specification.md

 ### Workflow Functions

-Workflow [functions](#Function-Definition) are reusable definitions for RESTful service invocations and/or expression evaluation.
+Workflow [functions](#Function-Definition) are reusable definitions for service invocations and/or expression evaluation.
 They can be referenced by their domain-specific names inside workflow [states](#State-Definition).

 Reference the following sections to learn more about workflow functions: